The Walt Disney Company: 1984–2005: Michael Eisner's leadership, the Disney Renaissance, merger, and acquisitions

-In 1986, the company changed its name from Walt Disney Productions to The Walt Disney Company, stating the old name only referred to the film industry.
+In 1986, the company changed its name from Walt Disney Productions to the Walt Disney Company, stating the old name only referred to the film industry.
 With Disney's animation industry declining, the animation department needed its next movie The Great Mouse Detective to be a success.
-It grossed $25 million at the box office, becoming a much-needed financial success for the company.
+It grossed $25 million at the box office, becoming a much-needed financial success.
 To generate more revenue from merchandising, the company opened its first retail store Disney Store in Glendale in 1987.
-Because of its success, the company opened two more stores in California, and by 1990, it had 215 stores throughout the U.S. In 1989, the company garnered $411 million in revenue and made a profit of $187 million.
-In 1987, the company signed an agreement with the Government of France to build a resort named Euro Disneyland in Paris; it would consist of two theme parks named Disneyland Park and Walt Disney Studios Park, a golf course, and six hotels.
+Because of its success, the company opened two more in California, and by 1990, it had 215 throughout the United States.
+In 1989, the company garnered $411 million in revenue and made a profit of $187 million.
+In 1987, the company signed an agreement with the Government of France to build a resort named Euro Disneyland in Paris; it would consist of two theme parks named Disneyland Park and Walt Disney Studios Park, a golf course, and 6 hotels.